Sunday, June 24, 2018

 Most of the first side is the same.
 However in adding the new songs, a little rearranging was necessary to keep the lengths of the sides fairly close.
 So "The Train Kept a Rollin'" was moved from the end of the second side, and "My Girl Sloopy" was inserted on the first side.
 Side B kicks off with the band's latest single at the time, "Shapes of Things," followed by four other new tunes before "The Train Kept a Rollin'."

-For the cover, I just did little cosmetic changes to the original, including changing the songs listed.
+For the cover, I just made a few cosmetic changes to the original, including changing the songs listed.
 I also changed the album title to simply Having a Rave Up.

 Sunday, June 10, 2018